spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ## 3. Node paralellism

 Let's kick it up a notch.
-We can deploy multiple jobs in parallel using SLURM, how about we fire up 8 jobs?
+We can deploy multiple jobs in parallel using SLURM, how about we fire up 10 jobs?

+We're also moving the swap cap up to 1000, since otherwise our cache would be flushed out far too quickly to even read.

 ```bash
 #!/bin/bash